schrockwell/bodyguard/README.md

 For individual resource actions like `:show`, pass in the struct data itself, e.g. `%MyApp.User{}`.

-For scopes, it doesn't matter if you pass in the module or the data - either will work.
+For scopes, it doesn't matter if you pass in the module or a struct - either will work.

 ### Common Patterns